SuperOfficeDocs/superoffice-docs/docs/en/email/gmail-link/learn/archive-emails-as-requests.md

     * If the sender's email address is recognized, the request is automatically linked to the correct contact and company.
     * If the sender's email address is not recognized, the sender is automatically registered as a new contact in SuperOffice Service.

-6. In the confirmation message, optionally select **Click here to view it** to look closer at the request in SuperOffice Service.
+6. (optional) In the confirmation message, select **Click here to view it** to look closer at the request.

 ## What would you like to do now?